 Proton therapy is an innovative form of radiation treatment that allows for more precise radiation doses delivered to cancerous tumors.
 Proton therapy’s greatest benefit is that it is less damaging to the surrounding healthy tissue because it delivers most of its energy to a very narrow field at the location of the tumor.
 Learn more about proton therapy.

-Your child will see the orthopedic surgeon about one to two weeks after surgery, then again at three and six months post-surgery.
-Annual monitoring by trained clinicians is strongly encouraged to monitor for possible recurrence of the growth.
+Your child will see the orthopaedic surgeon about one to two weeks after surgery, then again at three and six months post-surgery.
+Regular monitoring by trained clinicians is strongly encouraged to monitor for possible progression of disease.

-Malignant tumors can reoccur — even after being successfully treated — so it is important for your child to see a physician regularly, especially if any symptoms reoccur.
+Bone metastasis can continue to cause symptoms and show up in other bones so it is important for your child to see a physician regularly, especially if any symptoms recur.

-During follow-up visits, X-rays and other diagnostic testing of the tumor site are recommended to closely monitor your child’s health and ensure there are no side effects from surgery, chemotherapy or proton therapy.
+During follow-up visits, X-rays and other diagnostic testing of the tumor site are recommended to closely monitor your child’s health.

 Follow-up care and ongoing support and services are available at our Main Campus and throughout our CHOP Care Network.
 Our team is committed to partnering with parents and referring physicians to provide the most current, comprehensive and specialized care possible for your child.

-The long-term outcome of bone metastasis depends on many things: the type of primary or original cancer, how well your child responds to treatment, and if the cancer has spread to more than one location.
+Long-term outcomes for children with bone metastasis are varied and depend on the type of primary or original cancer, how well your child responds to treatment, and if the cancer has spread to more than one location.